Your guide to achieving 25 times faster print speeds (1000 mm/s!) from an Ender 3

 For a friggin’ $20 and the time it takes to change a nozzle.

-It’s literally the cheapest, easiest upgrade to boosting your max printer speed.
+It’s literally the cheapest, easiest upgrade to boost your max printer speed.

 I could keep going but you should just go get one at Slice Engineering if you plan on upgrading your hotend to a V6 style mount like the ones I recommend below (you should).